Surrey: D. Richards gave a report on his most recent trip to Russia for the June monthly ministry meeting in Fleetwood.

 Manchester: W. McBride had two weeks of helpful ministry

 Coapinole: The annual Sunday School program was held June 25 with 360 people present, including 60 unsaved adults.
 The children recited chapters of the Bible that contain the word “Behold”.
-David Alves spoke to those assembled.
 This work, started 12 years ago in a carport with fifteen children.
 God is very good.

-Tepic: Brother Moses and David Alves had four ministry meetings in June covering Philippians and “The Christian Home”.
+Tepic: Four ministry meetings took place in June covering Philippians and “The Christian Home”.
 Tepic is a comfortable two-hour drive from Puerto Vallarta.

 Volcanes: This is a new work started last Easter during the Zamora conference.
 From the first day the interest has been very encouraging.
 The floor has been poured for the new temporary hall, and we plan to start gospel meetings July 3.